Space-time reduced basis methods for parametrized unsteady Stokes equations: Space--time reduced basis methods for parametrized unsteady incompressible Stokes equations

 The second set of supremizers is instead constructed from the bases of the spaces of Lagrange multipliers $\mathcal{L}_h^k$.
-It is now worth pointing out that the problem at hand actually features a $(N_D+1)$--fold saddle point structure, rather than a twofold one, as $N_D$ distinct dual fields are defined to weakly impose inhomogeneous Dirichlet BCs.
-Therefore, according to \cite{gatica2008characterizing}, the second \emph{inf--sup} inequality in Eq.\eqref{eq: discrete_inf--sup FOM 2b} could be rewritten in terms of the local coupling matrices $\{\bm{C}^k\}_{k=1}^{N_D}$ as follows:
+Incidentally, it is worth pointing out that the problem at hand actually features a $(N_D+1)$--fold saddle point structure, rather than a twofold one; indeed $N_D$ distinct dual fields are defined to weakly impose inhomogeneous Dirichlet BCs.
+Therefore, according to \cite{gatica2008characterizing}, the second \emph{inf--sup} inequality in Eq.\eqref{eq: discrete_inf--sup FOM 2b} should be rewritten in terms of the local coupling matrices $\{\bm{C}^k\}_{k=1}^{N_D}$ as follows:

-However, in the context of the problem at hand, Eq.\eqref{eq: discrete inf--sup FOM 3b} can be equivalently expressed as
+However, for the problem that we are considering, Eq.\eqref{eq: discrete inf--sup FOM 3b} can be equivalently expressed as

 provided that the inhomogeneous Dirichlet boundaries $\{\mytilde{\Gamma}_D^k\}_{k=1}^{N_D}$ are disjoint.
 Therefore, for each $k \in \{1, \cdots, N_D\}$, the Lagrange multipliers supremizers $\bm{s}_j^{u,\lambda_k}$ --- with $j \in \{1,\cdots,N_\lambda^k\}$ --- are computed by solving the following linear systems: